Evaluating the Correctness of Inference Patterns Used by LLMs for Judgment: Experiments

-\cref{Fig:prof_bias} shows the test of the SaulLM-7B-Instruct model on the legal case, in which \textit{Andy, the victim with varying occupations, was robbed of his belongings by two suspicious men}.
-First, we found that the SaulLM-7B-Instruct model encoded interactions with the occupation tokens ``\textit{a judge},'' which boosted the confidence of the judgment ``\textit{robbery}.''
-More interestingly, if we substituted the occupation tokens ``\textit{a judge}'' to ``\textit{a volunteer},'' the interaction between the occupation ``\textit{a volunteer},'' ``\textit{a day's work},'' and ``\textit{belongings}'' decreased from 0.22 to 0.06.
-This was an important factor that changed the judgment from ``\textit{robbery}'' to ``\textit{not mentioned}.''
-However, if we replaced ``\textit{a judge}'' with law-related occupations, such as ``\textit{a lawyer}'' and ``\textit{a policeman},'' the judgment remained ``\textit{robbery}.''
-Besides, the occupation ``\textit{a programmer}'' changed the judgment to ``\textit{not mentioned}.''
-Please see~\cref{appx:discrimination_occupation} for numerical effects of all these occupations.
-This suggested that the legal LLM sometimes had considerable occupation bias.
-In comparison, we evaluated the same legal case on the BAI-Law-13B model, as shown in~\cref{appx:discrimination_occupation}.
-Compared to the SaulLM-7B-Instruct model that encoded a ratio $s^{\text{reliable}} = 81.4\%$-$84.0\%$ of reliable interaction effects \emph{w.r.t.} different occupations, the BAI-Law-13B model encoded a ratio $s^{\text{reliable}} = 78.9\%$-$87.1\%$ of reliable interaction effects.
-This indicated that both legal LLMs tended to use specific occupational tokens for judgment, instead of correctly analyzing the decision-making logic behind legal judgements.
-Additional examples of judgments biased by the occupation are provided in~\cref{appx:discrimination_occupation}.
+More interestingly, if we substituted Andy's occupation from the phrase \textcolor{gray}{``\textit{a judge}''} to ``\textit{a volunteer},'' the interaction pattern $S_5=\{$``\textit{[occupation]}'', ``\textit{a day's work}'', ``\textit{belongings}''$\}$ decreased its reliable interaction effects from $R^{\text{\rm AND}}_{S_5} = 0.22$ to $R^{\text{\rm AND}}_{S_5} = 0.06$ (see~\cref{Fig:prof_bias_appx} in Appendix).
+The interaction patterns containing the occupation phrase were important factors that changed the legal judgment result from ``\textit{Robbery}'' to ``\textit{Not mentioned}.''
+We verified similar phenomena on different occupations, \emph{e.g.}, substituting the occupation phrase with law-related occupations such as ``\textit{a lawyer}'' and ``\textit{a policeman}'' also maintained the judgment result, while the other occupations such as ``\textit{a programmer}'' changed the judgment to ``\textit{Not mentioned}.''
+Please see~\cref{appx:discrimination_occupation} for reliable and unreliable interaction effects for all these occupations.
+This suggested considerable occupation bias.
+In comparison, we evaluated the same legal case on the BAI-Law in~\cref{appx:discrimination_occupation}.
+This experiment showed the potential of our method to identify the identity (\emph{e.g.}, occupation) bias used by the LLM.